kylemaa/Patient_Doctor_App/README.md

 # PATIENT & DOCTOR APP
 This is a user login and registration app using React.js, Redux, RESTful API framework, Django modeling and some other packages.

-- [x] User can sign up as a patient or a doctor, obtain token from API to log into their personal account.
+- [x] User can sign up as a patient or a doctor, obtain JSON token from API to log into their personal account.
 - [x] Patient user can record their protected health information and view their prescription.
 - [x] Doctor user can manage, send and edit prescription to their patients.